Part ofClaude AI Features: Everything It Can Do (2026)

 The Claude mobile app is a native client for the same Claude you use at claude.com — not a stripped-down companion.
 You get full chat, file and image analysis, Artifacts, Projects, Memory, and web search, plus phone-only extras like voice and camera capture.
 The iOS app first shipped in May 2024; the Android app followed weeks later, and both have tracked the web feature set closely since.

 What it isn't: a place to run Claude Code.
-Agentic coding lives in the terminal, IDE extensions, desktop app, and web — not the phone.
+Agentic coding lives in the terminal, IDE extensions, desktop app, and web — not the phone, though you can still drive a session from an iPhone if the agent runs elsewhere, as our guide to Claude Code on iPhone explains.
 And like every Claude surface, the app does not generate images; it reads and analyzes them extremely well, but photorealistic creation needs a separate tool.

 How to download the Claude app and sign in